spgarcica/rNets/sphinx/source/examples/published_article/regiospecific_CO2.rst

    $ python RNets_KG_Parser.py comps.csv reactions.csv CycOct.owl --reference EpOr+CO2+TMABr --hidden-species CO2,TMA,TMABr

-Here, we will generate the :code:`comps.csv` and :code:`reactions.csv` files that will have as reference state in energy the :code:`EpOr+CO2+TMABr` of the knowledge graph and will set the species :code:`CO2`, :code:`TMA` and :code:`TMABr` as not visible.
+Here, we will generate the :code:`comps.csv` and :code:`reactions.csv` files.
+The :code:`--reference` option allows to define a reference state to determine relative energies across the reaction network.
+In this case, there would be three reactants: EpOr+CO2+TMABr.
+Moreover, the :code:`--hidden-species` option allows to specify a comma-separated list of species that would have the :code:`visible` attribute set as False in the compounds file.

 Next we use rNets to generate the :code:`.dot` file containing the reaction
 network: